Heart Failure - Topic Overview

 simplest way to find out if you have heart failure, what type it is, and what

 is causing it.
 Your doctor can also use it to see if your heart failure is

-getting worse.
-It can measure how much blood your heart pumps to your body.
+This test can measure how much blood your heart pumps to your body.

 This measurement is called the

 ejection fraction.
 If your ejection fraction gets

 lower and you are having more symptoms, it means that your